informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

     - `.chaise-content-top`: Aligns the inner content to the top of the container this class is attached to
     - `.chaise-content-middle`: Aligns the inner content to the middle of the container this class is attached to
     - `.chaise-content-bottom`: Aligns the inner content to the bottom of the container this class is attached to
+- `.chaise-word-break-all`: This enforces the given content to be broken at any character if it's overflowing.
+Useful for long an arbitary content.
+  - For example you can add this to the asset presentation to ensure better UI in `compact` contexts: `[{{{filename}}}]({{{url}}}){download .chaise-word-break-all}`.
+Make sure to also add a `min-width` to the column header, otherwise the column might become very narrow.

+- `.chaise-gene-sequence-compact`: When applied to a [Gene Sequence](#17-gene-sequence) block, it will ensure showing a more compact version.
+This is recommended for `compact` contexts.

 ## Examples